dragona/android-intro/01_UserName/readme.md

 ```
 android.support.constraint.ConstraintLayout
 ```
-I prefer using a relative layout, I will change it.
+I prefer using a relative layout so I will change the above accordingly.

 ![Design](display/main.gif)